"

 Approaches to Non-Market Methods

 There are many ways to approach non-market valuation as highlighted in Figure 12.3.
-As mentioned in Chapter 7, benefit value transfers are a good starting point for evaluation of non-market benefits and costs.
+As mentioned in Chapter 7, benefit value transfers are a good starting point for estimating non-market benefits and costs.

-The Non-Market valuation methods separated into the sub categories: benefit value transfers, revealed preference and stated preferences.
-Each of these three have sub categories found below
+The Non-Market valuation methods separated into the sub categories

 Figure 12.3: Subcategories of Non-Market Valuation Methods

 Drawing directly on benefit transfers discussed in Chapter 7, there is extensive research on non-market valuations for common externalities and public goods.
-Prices such as the social cost of carbon, tobacco externalities etc, have utilised non-market valuation methods to calculate the impact or economic value used in analysis.
-Meta analysis often highlights specific methodological approaches.
-It is possible to utilise benefit transfers from existing research – however if we want to adjust or improve these plug-in values it is necessary to understand how to implement non-market valuation methods.
-To evaluate the existing literature for utilisation for a project currently under consideration, it is important for an analyst to understand the methodological approaches to non-market valuations, including their advantages and disadvantages.
+Prices such as the social cost of carbon and tobacco externalities have utilised non-market valuation methods to calculate the economic value used in analysis.
+Meta-analysis often highlights specific methodological approaches.
+It is possible to utilise benefit transfers from existing research – however, if we want to adjust or improve these plug-in values, it is necessary to understand how to implement non-market valuation methods.
+To evaluate the existing literature, it is important for an analyst to understand the methodological approaches to non-market valuations, including their advantages and disadvantages.

-Alternative pricing methods for non-market valuation using involves find alternative pricing mechanisms from already available information.
-There are four key alternative pricing approaches; indirect markets, opportunity costs, avoided costs, and production.
+Alternative pricing methods for non-market valuation involves finding alternative pricing mechanisms from already available information.
+There are four key alternative pricing approaches; indirect markets, opportunity costs, avoided costs, and production function.

-This method is often used by the government sector to determine how much of a good or service the government needs to supply.
-Examples of this method include education, public housing, and healthcare.
+The indirect market method is often used by the government sector to determine how much of a good or service the government needs to supply.
+Examples of markets this method is utilised for include education, public housing, and healthcare.
 To implement the indirect market method, we begin by finding similar goods and services in a private market.
 The good or service must be comparable to the public good or service we are trying to value as part of the public project.
-Once an appropriate market is identified, we can use the information on the private market to estimate the value of the good or service if it was provided publicly by the government.
+Once an appropriate market is identified, we can use the information from the private market to estimate the value of the good or service provided publicly by the government.
 Specifically, we can utilise the information on willingness-to-pay in the private market to identify what the price and quantity would be in the public market.
-The data from the private market is then used as a surrogate for the publicly provided good if their markets are similar.
-After analysing the similar market, it can be determined if the market price of a comparable good in the private sector can be an appropriate shadow price for the good used in the public sector.
+The data from the private market is then used as a substitute for the publicly provided good if their markets are similar.
+After analysing the similar market, it can be determined if the market price of the comparable good in the private sector can be an appropriate shadow price for the good supplied by the public sector.

 Example 12.1

 Suppose the government wishes to provide some public housing.
-In this instance the government is providing rental housing lower than the market price.
-Suppose we observe the following information on the rent in the two markets:
+In this instance, the government is providing rental housing lower than the market price.
+Suppose we observe the following information on rent in two markets:

 Public Housing Rent: $1,750 per month